DomainGroupOSS/domain-rate-limiting/README.md

 First we need to reference the following packages from Nuget:

-* For AspnetCore apps: install the Domain.RateLimiting.AspNetCore package which contains the rate limiting action filter which works     with Domain.RateLimiting.Core (skip for WebApi/Owin projects)
+* For AspnetCore apps: install the Domain.RateLimiting.AspNetCore package which contains the rate limiting filter which works     with Domain.RateLimiting.Core (skip for WebApi/Owin projects)
-* For WebApi/Owin projects: install the Domain.RateLimiting.WebApi package which contains the rate limiting action filter which works with Domain.RateLimiting.Core (Skip for AspnetCore projects)
+* For WebApi/Owin projects: install the Domain.RateLimiting.WebApi package which contains the rate limiting filter which works with Domain.RateLimiting.Core (Skip for AspnetCore projects)
 * Domain.RateLimiting.Redis package which provides a distributed Redis implementation of the IRateLimitingCacheProvider from the Domain.RateLimiting.Core package meaning that it can be used from multiple servers which is more suiting to real